Order Summary 0 Item (s)

 - Meeting IRC Section 501(r) requirements

-- Facilitating audits that must meet multiple regulatory and financial accounting standards
+- Facilitating audits that must meet regulatory standards

-- Avoiding common audit deficiencies in examinations of nonprofit hospitals
+- Avoiding common audit deficiencies in 501(r) examinations of nonprofit hospitals

 Learning Objectives